-Resolution 14 - Waiver of mandatory offer provisions set out in Rule 9 of the Takeover Code
+Resolution 21 - Waiver of mandatory offer provisions set out in Rule 9 of the Takeover Code

-THAT approval be granted for the waiver by the Panel on Takeovers and Mergers of any obligation that could arise, pursuant to Rule 9 of the Takeover Code, for Olive, or any persons acting in concert with Olive, to make a general offer for all the ordinary issued share capital of the Company, following any increase in the percentage of shares of the Company carrying voting rights in which Olive and any persons acting in concert with Olive are interested resulting from the exercise by the Company of the authority to purchase up to 48,507,819 of its own of its ordinary shares of €0.01 (the "Ordinary Shares") granted to the Company pursuant to Resolutions 16 and 17 below, subject to the following limitations and provisions:
+THAT approval be granted for the waiver by the Panel on Takeovers and Mergers of any obligation that could arise pursuant to Rule 9 of the Takeover Code for Olive, or any persons acting in concert with Olive, to make a general offer for all the ordinary issued share capital of the Company, following any increase in the percentage of shares of the Company carrying voting rights in which Olive and any persons acting in concert with Olive are interested, resulting from the exercise by the Company of the authority to purchase up to 45,415,617 of its own ordinary shares of €0.01 each, granted to the Company pursuant to Resolutions 23 and 24 below, subject to the following limitations and provisions:

-- a) no approval for such waiver is given where the resulting interest of Olive, together with the interest of those acting in concert with Olive, exceeds 38.0532% or more of the shares of the Company carrying voting rights; and - b) such approval shall expire at the end of next year's annual general meeting (or, if earlier, the close of business on Friday, 28 June 2019).
+- (a) no approval for such waiver is given where the resulting interest of Olive, together with the interest of those acting in concert with Olive, exceeds 40.6441% or more of the shares of the Company carrying voting rights; and - (b) such approval shall expire at the end of next year's annual general meeting (or, if earlier, the close of business on Tuesday 30 June 2021).

-Resolution 14 shall be voted on by the Independent Shareholders by a poll.
+Resolution 21 shall be voted on by the Independent Shareholders by a poll.